Opportunities for banks in the MSME sector through open finance and partnerships but challenges remain

-Anish Achuthan, co-Founder and CEO of Open said that banks are advancing their legacy systems and building their API infrastructure to enhance their digital MSME banking services.
-Also, he emphasised the importance of adopting an integrated digital platform to provide alternative digital lending solutions to boost revenue.
-Salil Ravindran, vice president for strategy and growth of Open stated that there has been an increasing propensity to move towards digital from the merchants’ point of view to automate their operations and adopt digital lending.
+Anish Achuthan, co-Founder and CEO of fintech company Open said that banks are advancing their legacy systems and building their application programming interface infrastructure to enhance their digital MSME banking services.
+He also highlighted the importance of adopting an integrated digital platform to provide alternative digital lending solutions to boost revenue.

 During the session, the online survey poll showed that 60% of participants are still in the early stages of building a unified and integrated platform to cater to financial and non-financial needs of MSMEs, while 20% have not started yet, 13% are half-way through and only 7% are almost done.